Kirk Cousins’ Falcons deal will ripple across NFL, from Justin Fields to Jared Goff and the draft

 The 'second tier' draft quarterbacks and the Vikings, Broncos and Raiders

-The Detroit Lions and Jared Goff (plus every other future inbound QB extension)
+The Detroit Lions and Jared Goff (plus every other future QB extension)

 Cousins’ deal with the Falcons is going to weigh on the Goff extension talks.
 Not only is Goff younger (29), he has achieved considerably more in the postseason than Cousins.
 And what once looked like it could be a $50 million per year price tag for the Lions quarterback is now essentially assured of it.